mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/NVG_Filter.md

 ### Night vision goggles

 NVG filter is applied on equipping night vision goggles.
 Highlights destructibles and living beings.
 It is made of two parts: noise filter and LUT.
-There is no info on tuning noise filter, it might be set in the exe.

 ![NVG off](/assets/NVG_Filter/nvg_off.jpg){:.inline width="300px"}![NVG on](/assets/NVG_Filter/nvg_on.jpg){:.inline width="300px"}
 {:.center}